Fused Glass Artist

 My beautiful Kilncare Pro Fuser Kiln

-Hello, my name is Kelly and I’m the owner, designer, maker, photographer, accountant, packager and everything else associated with Rainbow Lux Glass.
+Hello, my name is Kelly and I’m the owner, designer, maker, photographer, accountant, packager and everything else associated with Vivid Lux Glass.

 I’ve always loved glass.
 The tactile nature, the beautiful colours.
 In 2015 I was struggling with having any enthusiasm for my previous business.
 I made lots of keepsake gifts using wood, clay, paper etc but my passion for it was waning.